Information on the Freedom of Information Act

 Request information

-You may request that the information be supplied in any form, however we will take into account the cost of supplying the information in this form, before complying with your request.
+You may request that the information be supplied in any form, however we will consider the cost of supplying the information in this form, before complying with your request.
 In particular, you may ask for a copy of the information sought, or for permission to inspect the records containing the information.
 We will provide the information in the form requested unless it is unreasonable to do so.

 We will charge the full cost for disbursements such as copying and printing.
 A fees notice will be sent to you that will put a hold on the 20 days for responding to your initial request until the fee is paid.
 If after three months the fee is unpaid, it will be assumed that you no longer require the information.